How we're helping exporters deal with Brexit paperwork

 Sealey exports a huge range of professional tools and workshop equipment to different stockists globally, including Northern Ireland, and the new import requirements are placing an additional administrative burden on their export team.

-Using our pilot solution, administrative staff can upload a simple Excel or CSV file detailing the movement of their goods.
+Using Trader Tap, administrative staff upload a simple Excel or CSV file detailing the movement of their goods.
 This relates to a single shipment or a trailer load of goods destined for retailers in Northern Ireland.

-The system validates the uploaded data for multiple consignments with multiple goods and then automatically validates it against the Trader Support Services API.
+The system validates the uploaded data for multiple consignments with multiple goods and then automatically validates it against the TSS API.

 Our solution captures the outcome, allowing staff to amend any failed records before resubmitting the entire shipment record to the TSS for processing.